""

 You can invest up to £20,000 in Individual Savings Accounts (ISAs) this tax year.
 Gains within an ISA are free from capital gains tax (CGT), and no income tax is payable on interest or dividends.

-If you're married or in a civil partnership, you can double your combined allowance to £40,000.
+If you are married or in a civil partnership, you can use both of your ISA allowances and make a contribution of £40,000 for the tax year.
 Consider the 'bed and ISA' process to realise a capital gain and then reinvest within an ISA, but seek financial advice as this involves a short period out of the market.

 2. Boost your pension contributions

-The maximum tax-relievable amount you can save into a pension each tax year is £60,000 or 100% of your earnings, whichever is lower.
-High earners may have a reduced allowance.
-If you're not working and are under 75, you can still contribute up to £2,880 each tax year, boosted by tax relief to £3,600.
+The maximum pension contribution eligible for tax relief each tax year is £60,000 (gross) or 100% of your earnings, whichever is lower.
+If you are a high earner or you have already taken flexible pension benefits, your allowance may be reduced.
+Those not working and under 75, can still contribute up to £2,880 each tax year, boosted by tax relief to £3,600.

 3. Use your capital gains tax allowance

 You can make tax-free gains of up to £3,000 this tax year.
-This allowance cannot be carried forward, so it's important to use it to reduce future CGT liabilities.
-Transferring assets between spouses can help utilise both annual CGT exemptions.
+This allowance cannot be carried forward, so it is important to use each year.
+Transferring assets between spouses or civil partners can help utilise both annual CGT exemptions.

 4. Use your gift exemption

-Consider using your annual gift exemptions and making larger gifts to reduce the value of your estate for inheritance tax (IHT) purposes.
-You can give away up to £3,000 each tax year without it being included in your estate for IHT purposes.
+Consider using your annual gift exemptions, which can reduce the value of your estate for inheritance tax (IHT) purposes.
+You can give away up to £3,000 each tax year with no IHT implications.
 You can also carry forward unused allowance from the previous tax year.

 5. Plan for charitable donations

 Donations to charity can reduce your taxable income.
-Gift Aid allows charities to claim an extra 25p for every £1 you donate, and higher-rate taxpayers can claim additional tax relief.
+Gift Aid allows charities to claim an extra 25p for every £1 you donate, and higher-rate taxpayers can claim even more tax relief.

 6. Review savings income